 Sandy Sosa-Guerrero brings to Larkin Community Hospital over 30 years of experience in health care.
 In addition to serving as Chief Executive Officer of Larkin Community Hospital, she is the President of Larkin University and Larkin School of Nursing where she inspires the administrative team to carry the mission and vision of the hospital and educational Institute.
 Her clinical background gives her a unique perspective on hospital management as well as into academia.

 Prior to joining Larkin Community Hospital, Sandy Sosa-Guerrero began her career in nursing and quickly progressed to leadership roles reaching the highest level as Chief Nursing Officer.
-She holds a Bachelor of Science in Nursing from Florida International University, and a Master’s in Business Administration from University of Miami.
+She holds a Bachelor of Science in Nursing from Florida International University and a Master of Business Administration from the University of Miami.

 Sandy Sosa-Guerrero is an active board member of the Epilepsy Foundation, as well as a member of the Healthcare Financial Management Association, and a Fellow of the American College of Healthcare Executives.